rafbm/micky/README.md

   url.path = '/favicon.ico'

   if favicon = Micky.get(url)
-    # Do whatever with the raw `favicon.data`, for whatever reason
+    # Do whatever with the raw `favicon.body`, for whatever reason
   else
     # This site has no favicon, or a broken one, too bad
   end